 Older juniper bonsai need to be repotted only every 4-6 years, depending on the growth rate and pot size.
 Younger specimens are usually repotted every 2-3 years.
-The best time to repot is the late spring.
+The best time to repot a bonsai is the late spring.
 Repotting in September is possible, but spring is preferable.

 We have not been able to detect infestation of our juniper bonsai with pests in many years.
 Also, diseases almost never occurred.
-Only the infestation with pear rust (also European pear rust, pear trellis rust) is of importance.
+Only the infestation with pear rust (also European pear rust) is of importance.
 The European pear rust can colonize juniper permanently and leads to juniper bonsai to nodular thickening on the branches.
 An infestation with pear rust can best be seen in the spring.
 Then some parts of the branches are covered with orange, soft, gelatinous outgrowths.
 Especially on wet days.
-For bonsai design mainly juniper varieties are taken, which are hardly susceptible to the pear rust.
+For bonsai styling mainly juniper varieties are taken, which are hardly susceptible to the pear rust.

 Juniper prebonsai, Japan imports 2015.
 This raw material can quickly make a good juniper bonsai.